 By 2013, under a barrage of media-driven propaganda, more than 8 out of 10 homeowners in several metropolitan markets, and more than 9 out of 10 homeowners in many others, looking to sell their homes, believed home prices would appreciate considerably in the foreseeable future.

 Barely any of these looking-to-sell homeowners believed prices would decline.
-This led to an obvious build-up, of a shadow-inventory of sorts: millions of homes awaiting sale, on standby, remaining on the sidelines for better prices to sell at, an amassing largely un-factored in the calculus of overhang.
+This led to an obvious build-up, of a shadow-inventory of sorts: millions of homes awaiting sale, on standby, remaining on the sidelines for better prices to sell at.

 It’s safe to bet that most of these owners lack the resources for the proverbial ‘long haul’, and would run for the exits were their herd mentality — that prices are going up — tested, because that’s how the momentum trade works behind any herd mentality.